ATTCKDigital/FLEX/__GET_STARTED_HERE/README.md

-SetEnv FLEX_HOSTNAME 127.0.0.1 --> the host of your local database SetEnv S3_UPLOADS_BUCKET bucket_name --> if using an S3 bucket, the name of the bucket SetEnv S3_UPLOADS_REGION bucket_region --> if using an S3 bucket, the region of the bucket SetEnv WPENGINE_ACCOUNT dev --> the current environment (these are based on WPEngine server variables, requires an adjustment if using another host).
+SetEnv FLEX_HOSTNAME 127.0.0.1 --> the host of your local database SetEnv S3_UPLOADS_BUCKET bucket_name --> if using an S3 bucket, the name of the bucket SetEnv S3_UPLOADS_REGION bucket_region --> if using an S3 bucket, the region of the bucket SetEnv AWS_ACCESS_KEY_ID access_key --> if using an S3 bucket, the AWS access key for the bucket IAM user (should be a non-admin user)
+SetEnv AWS_SECRET_ACCESS_KEY secret_key --> if using an S3 bucket, the AWS secret key for the bucket IAM user (should be a non-admin user)
+SetEnv WPENGINE_ACCOUNT dev --> the current environment (these are based on WPEngine server variables, requires an adjustment if using another host).
 If working locally, it should be set to `dev`
 SerEnv DEBUG true --> enable/disable debugging.
 Debugging should only be true in  `dev` or `staging` SetEnv url http://flexls.test --> local development url